LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Zhanthi](images/Merchant_Prince_Zhanthi.jpg)

 JOHN-thee is a Chultan noble who holds the monopoly on the sale of **gems, jewelry, cloth, and armor** in Port Nyanzaru.
 Zhanthi manages all of the activity in the Jewel Market except for magical items, which are under the authority of Wakanga O'tamu.
-Zhanthi and Kwayothé are two of the wealthiest merchant princes, and Zhanthi pays high salaries to keep the Jewel Market well-staffed with reliable and trustworthy people.
+Zhanthi and Kwayothé are the two wealthiest merchant princes, and Zhanthi pays high salaries to keep the Jewel Market well-staffed with reliable and trustworthy people.

 > **Heavy armor** is rare in Chult due to the climate and costs triple the normal price.
 Most types of medium and heavy armor can only be found for sale in the Jewel Market.